-King's College adheres to all federal and state civil rights laws and regulations prohibiting discrimination in private institutions of higher education.
+King's College (Recipient) adheres to all federal and state civil rights laws and regulations prohibiting discrimination in private institutions of higher education.

-King's College does not discriminate against any employee, an applicant for employment, student, or applicant for admission.
-King's College is committed to equal opportunity in the admission of students, the administration of educational programs and activities for employees and applicants for employment, without discrimination based on race, national, or ethnic origin, religion, gender, gender identity, marital status, sexual orientation, age, or disability, in accordance with applicable laws.
+King's College (Recipient) does not discriminate against any employee, an applicant for employment, student, or applicant for admission on the basis of: King's College is committed to equal opportunity in the admission of students, the administration of educational programs and activities for employees and applicants for employment, without discrimination based on race, national, or ethnic origin, religion, gender, gender identity, marital status, sexual orientation, age, or disability, in accordance with applicable laws.